mailgun/documentation/source/api-tags.rst

  end               The ending date.
 Should be in :rfc:`2822#page-14` or
                    unix epoch time in seconds.
 Default: current time. resolution        Can be either ``hour``, ``day`` or ``month``.
-Default: ``day`` duration          Period of time with resoluton encoded.
+Default: ``day`` duration          Period of time with resolution encoded.
 See `Duration`_ for more info.
-If provided, overwrites the start date and resoluton.
+If provided, overwrites the start date and resolution.
  ================= ============================================================